US STOCKS-S&P 500, Nasdaq close down as Big Tech's soaring AI budgets trigger flight | Technology

 "Microsoft disappointed and there are some genuine concerns that AI investments will eat the software companies' lunches," said John Praveen, managing director & Co-CIO, Paleo Leon in Princeton, New Jersey.
 Investors are trying to "reduce exposure to stocks and play it safe" against a backdrop of broader uncertainties including who the Federal Reserve's next chair will be and how many interest rate cuts it will make, according to Praveen who also cited political uncertainties around Washington's stance in relation to Iran and Greenland and the potential for a U.S. government shutdown.

-"It doesn't really matter, what the reality is or isn't.
-Those stocks are getting hit pretty hard," he said.
-Among megacap companies,
+Following its after-the-bell report, late trading in Apple Inc shares was choppy with a gain of less than 1% after it beat quarterly revenue estimates

+on a sharp rebound in China while CEO Tim Cook told Reuters that demand for its latest iPhone was "staggering."
+Among other megacap companies,

-Tesla shares went into reverse after the electric-vehicle maker outlined plans to more than double capital expenditures to a record level.
+Tesla shares lost 3.5% after the electric-vehicle maker outlined plans to more than double capital expenditures to a record level.

+Among the S&P 500's 11 major industry sectors, technology was the biggest laggard, falling 1.9%.
+Communications services, up 2.9%, was the biggest gainer however as Facebook parent

-USA Rare Earth fell along with MP Materials , Critical Metals and United States Antimony .
+USA Rare Earth fell along with MP Materials, Critical Metals and United States Antimony.
+Advancing issues outnumbered decliners by a 1.19-to-1 ratio on the NYSE.
+There were 611 new highs and 176 new lows on the NYSE.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)